Diana Dors: Charm School

-In August 1948 Rank announced Dors would be one of its young players that they would be building up into stars.
-(The others included David Tomlinson, Susan Shaw, Patricia Plunkett, Sally Ann Howes and Derek Bond.)
-In September she was in A Boy, a Girl and a Bike (1949) by which stage her fee was £30 a week; she says that the movie took six months to shoot.
+In August 1948, Rank announced Dors would be one of its young players that it would be building up into stars.
+(The others included David Tomlinson, Susan Shaw, Patricia Plunkett, Sally Ann Howes, and Derek Bond.)
+In September, she was in A Boy, a Girl and a Bike (1949) by which stage her fee was £30 a week; she says that the movie took six months to shoot.

-After a bit in My Sister and I (1948), Dors was given a showy comic support part in Here Come the Huggetts (1948), a series that followed Holiday Camp, playing the lazy niece of the Huggetts who causes trouble when she goes to stay with the family.
+After a bit in My Sister and I (1948), Dors was given a showy comic-support part in Here Come the Huggetts (1948), a series that followed Holiday Camp, playing the lazy niece of the Huggetts, who causes trouble when she goes to stay with the family.
 Dors was so well received that she returned for the second movie in the series, Vote for Huggett (1949).
-Both were produced by Betty E. Box who recalled "Diana was all woman", despite only being a teenager.
+Both were produced by Betty E. Box, who recalled, "Diana was all woman", despite only being a teenager.
 "She thought like a woman, acted like a woman, and looked like a woman."
 She was also in It's Not Cricket (1949).

 David Shipman later argued that when Dors "was young she was very funny: she did a neat parody of the man-mad teenager, the nubile cousin who ogles the best man at the wedding breakfast, the office junior ready for a bit of slap and tickle behind the filing cupboard.
 She was the best thing about most of her early films."